LsFaria04/PRI_Board_Games_Search_System/README.md

 - Run ./evaluation.sh to run the evaluation pipeline

+- For semantic search, install the following python package (more informaton will be added regarding semantic search):
+    ```shell
+    pip install sentence-transformers
+    ```

 All queries are stored in the queries folder.
 To add a new query, simply place a JSON file in this directory and name it using an integer (e.g., 0001.json, 0002.json).
 This numeric naming determines the execution order when running the evaluation scripts.

 The qrels_trec.txt file must be created manually.
 It contains the relevance judgments for each query, indicating whether a document is relevant (1) or not (0).
 The easiest way to generate candidates for labeling is to run the evaluation_half script, which executes the first half of the full evaluation pipeline and produces a file with the raw query results.
 You can then inspect these results to assign relevance labels accordingly.